Unit rationale, description and aim

 Assessments in this unit are designed for students to develop theoretical and practical knowledge of community engagement.

-For the Fieldwork Report, students track the progress of their placement and report on the function of the host organisation, the organisation's role in community, and their own contribution to the host organisation.
-This assists students to track their transformation.
+For the Fieldwork Report, students track the progress of their community engagement experience and report on the function of the host organisation, the organisation's role in community, and their own contribution to the host organisation.
+This assists students to initiate reflective practice on community engagement experiences and apply knowledge about community assets acquired earlier in the unit.

-For the Reflective Piece, students apply reflective learning theory from workshops to reflect on and communicate their experiences in their community placement.
+For the Reflective Piece, students apply reflective learning theory from workshops to critically reflect on their collective experiences during their community placement, and in the context of previous reflections made in assessment 2.
+Assessment outputs can then be used reflectively by students as they transition into the workforce post-University.

 Overview of assessments